playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

-To solve this, we'll reach for the JavaScript API built into React, Angular, and Vue that we mentioned at the start of this chapter.
+To solve this, we'll reach for the JavaScript API built into React, Angular, and Vue that we mentioned at the start of this chapter: Portals.

-> So what's the name of this API called anyway?

-Introducing: Portals.

 # What is a JavaScript Portal?